HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 The method `eval` of `$MATH` evaluating a parameterized mathematical formula (`PI * r * r` in this sample),
     while `r` is given by an object `{ r: 3 }` as the second argument of `eval` method.
-Therefore, The executing result of the expression will be about `28.26`.
+Therefore, The executed result of the expression will be about `28.26`.

 Moreover, HVML defines the compound EJSON expressions to have a simple logical control.
 A compound EJSON expression consists of multiple EJSON expressions.